sainnhe/tmux-fzf/README.md

 TMUX_FZF_OPTIONS="-d 35%"
 ```

-to list all available `fzf-tmux` options, execute `fzf-tmux --help` in your shell.
+To list all available `fzf-tmux` options, execute `fzf-tmux --help` in your shell.